 Blue Light Special, Aisle 3

-If you’re advertising that annuity rates are about to go down, you’re essentially shouting “Come and get it before it’s too late!”
+If you’re advertising that CGA rates are about to go down, you’re essentially shouting “Come and get it before it’s too late!”
 That makes you sound like you’re Kmart, running a Blue Light Special.
 Is that really how you want people to see your nonprofit?
 (Hint: No, it’s not)

-On the other hand, if you’re advertising that the rates are about to go up, you’re basically telling potential donors: “Wait!
+On the other hand, if you’re advertising that the CGA rates are about to go up, you’re basically telling potential donors: “Wait!
 Now is not a good time to give.”
 And that’s never the kind of message to send prospects.
 They’ll just find another nonprofit that’s happy to take their gift … today.

 Marketing-Minded vs Legally-Minded